InternLM/InternLM-XComposer/README.md

 ## 🔥🔥🔥 **InternLM-XComposer2.5-Reward**

-We release **InternLM-XComposer2.5-Reward** <a href="https://huggingface.co/internlm/internlm-xcomposer2d5-7b-reward">🤗</a>, a simple yet effective multi-modal reward model.
+We release **InternLM-XComposer2.5-Reward** <a href="https://huggingface.co/internlm/internlm-xcomposer2d5-7b-reward">🤗</a> (IXC-2.5-Reward, ACL 2025 Findings), a simple yet effective multi-modal reward model, including training code, evaluation scripts, and parts of the traininig data.
 Please refer to the [project page](InternLM-XComposer-2.5-Reward) for details.

 ## 🔥🔥🔥 **InternLM-XComposer2.5-OmniLive**